FlorianDialer/FloodPack/README.md

 - Package works only in UTF8 environment; certain Latin characters may cause errors (especially on Windows Operating Systems)

+- If Sentinel-2 tiles have a different CRS their is currently an issue with scene-mosaicking which might prevent AOI to be fully covered.
+If this is the case for you please try different tiles.

 ## References

 - European Space Agency.
 (2022).
 Sentinel-2 MSI Level-2A BOA Reflectance